almondnguyen/android_device_samsung_grandppltedx/README.md

 # Device Tree for Samsung Galaxy J2 Prime (SM-G532x)

-TESTING:
-* Doze/Battery Life

 WORKING ON:
-* Cleaning up whole tree, standardize, etc~
 * SELinux
-* Proper-izing roodir stuff
+* Battery

 CURRENTLY NOT WORKING/BUGGY:
-* Headphone not working
+* 3.5" Headphone not working (change of headphone definition that old audio.primary.mt6735 don't have)
-* GPS (bin runs but doesn't work)
+* GPS not working (symbol error)
 * Camera: Video Recording not working
 * RadioFM not working
-* No Icon/Percentage while offline charging. (it still charges.)
 * Manually configure for 2 active SIMs.

 WON'T FIX:
 * VoLTE.
 No Samsung dev has managed to port SRIL IMS to AOSP, so I'd say 'impossible to fix'.
+* Dual-SIM manual configuration (LTE+2G).
+AOSP N does not support that?

 DEVELOPMENT IN PROGRESS, MAY EAT YOUR CAT.